BazingaSu/MNIST-digit-recognition/README.md

 this CNN model was build using TensorFlow

-train set performance: 99.6% accuracy test set performance: 97.87% accuracy
+training set performance: 99.6% accuracy test set performance: 97.87% accuracy